 Multiple benefits set podcasts apart from other means of communication.
 For starters, they are usually free of charge, meaning that interested listeners (qualified leads if you are selling something) will flock to it without any financial restriction.

 Secondly, podcasts can be created with little to no cost, other than the initial investment in equipment.
+However for consistency of quality, most business organizations choose to partner with a podcast production company.
 Concerning monetization, podcast creators can allow companies to purchase Ad time or can make use of membership platforms such as Patreon, which can also provide the necessary tools to run a subscription-based service.

-To prove that podcasts are not merely a passing trend, numerous studies and reviews have been compiled to provide a much clearer picture of their impact, range, and overall effectiveness.
+To prove that podcasts are not merely a passing trend and how missing out would be a mistake, numerous studies and reviews have been compiled to provide a much clearer picture of their impact, range, and overall effectiveness.

 For starters, there are over 525,000 active shows and over 18.5 million episodes, as of April 2018.
 Also, 44% of the entire US population has listened to a podcast at least once.
 It is up from 40% in 2017.
 It represents roughly 60 million homes or about half of all American households.
 Around 80% of them have listened to most, if not an entire episode, on average.